Bridging AI and Science: Implications from a Large-Scale Literature Analysis of AI4Science

 We further break down the node degree distribution based on cluster partitions.
-Specifically, we calculate the average node degree for well-investigated and under-investigated clusters, as identified earlier in Sec. \ref{sec:dis-cluster}.
+Specifically, we calculate the average node degree for well-explored and under-explored clusters, as identified earlier in Sec. \ref{sec:dis-cluster}.
 The statistics are listed in Table \ref{tab:avg-deg}.
-We observe a higher average degree for well-investigated scientific problems and AI methods.
-This suggests that under-investigated regions not only have fewer AI4Science publications, but also exhibit a lesser variety, or limited connectivity in the bipartite graph.
+We observe a higher average degree for well-explored scientific problems and AI methods.
+This suggests that under-explored regions not only have fewer AI4Science publications, but also exhibit a lesser variety, or limited connectivity in the bipartite graph.